- Mission and Policy Documents

 A recent evaluation of scientific institutes in Poland by the Ministry of Science and Higher Education has once again attested to the Faculty’s excellence: it is one of only two among 88 research institutes in the field of economics in Poland that was awarded the top evaluation of A+.

-The Faculty offers a large number of courses at the three levels of academic study, and three specialized degree programs in English − at B.A. level: Finance and International Investment; and at M.A. level: Quantitative Finance, International Economics and Data Science.
+The Faculty offers a large number of courses at the three levels of academic study, and four specialized degree programs in English − at B.A. level: Finance, International Investment and Accounting; and at M.A. level: Quantitative Finance, International Economics and Data Science and Business Analytics.
 In cooperation with other faculties at the University of Warsaw (Mathematics, Computer Science and Mechanics, Philosophy and Sociology, Law and Administration, and Management), the Faculty also offers interdisciplinary studies.
 Its program in Quantitative Finance is ranked among the top 20 in the world.
 Currently, the Faculty has on its roll 1,200 undergraduate students, 700 graduate students, and 50 PhD students.
 Courses can be taken in English.
 In addition, the Faculty runs a program in postgraduate studies in which 150 external students are enrolled.
 Students at the Faculty have won numerous awards in prestigious competitions, and have received grants for outstanding young researches.
 As can be seen from the success record of many graduates of the Faculty, studies at the Faculty prepare students very well for professional careers, both within and outside academia.